MillerTekWorks/MillerTekWorks/README.md

-# Welcome to My Engineering Journey!
+# Welcome to My Journey!

 Hi, I'm Sean (@MillerTekWorks).
 I am a dedicated professional on a self-directed career transition into **AI, Machine Learning, and Robotics**.
 This repository is the headquarters for my journey, documenting each project as I build the practical skills to engineer the next generation of intelligent machines.
 With a passion for robotics and drones, I believe in learning by doing, and the projects you'll find here reflect that philosophy.